flhuihui1001/Big-data-Hadoop-and-spark/README.md

 -rw-rw-rw-   1 hadoop hadoop 39489364082 2017-05-19 13:35 s3://gwu-bigdata/data/quazyilx3.txt
 ```

 Your job is to find all of the times where the four instruments malfunctioned together using three different methods.
 The easiest way to do this is with the `grep` command.
 Unfortunately, as you can see, the file is *big*.
-We have stored the file in Amazon S3.
 There are three ways that you can filter to find the bad records:

 ***Method 1*** - copy the file to your AWS VM (slow!) and use
    `grep`.
 (If you need to count, you can also use `wc`).